The Science of Color in Marketing and Advertising

 We see colors around us all the time, but do we consciously pay attention to them?
 Our brains have many hidden associations with color.
 Very often, those associations are beneath our awareness, but they have a strong impact on our decisions and emotions.

-- How can color change our perception of taste?
+- How can color change our taste, smell and emotion?

-- How to avoid making costly color mistakes.
+- How to avoid making costly mistakes in product design.

-Many companies have paid a hefty price because they didn’t understand the science of color.
-In contrast, some companies have increased their revenues dramatically because they knew the importance of color.
+Many companies have paid a hefty price because they didn’t understand the Science of Color.
+In contrast, some companies have increased their revenues dramatically because they made the right choices by following science.
 Learn from their past failures and successes.